jimbateson/jamesbateson.co.uk/src/articles/reflecting-on-and-rebranding-myself.md

 ---
 My job role has unfortunataly been made redundant recently.
 The time since, has honestly been a bit of a blur.
 Lots of emotions that have changed on a daily basis.

-Whilst I'm devestated and currently in the shock/fright/realisation of what that means in terms of living and such, I'm tryin to not get overwhelmed by it and stay positive.
+Whilst I'm devestated and currently in the shock/fright/realisation of what that means in terms of living and such, I'm trying to not get overwhelmed by it, stay positive and do at least one proactive thing a day.

 One thing it's given me a chance to do, is have a think about the direction I want to take my career in, what role would I fit into that would make me happy?